Yue-Chen-YC/Yue-Chen-YC.github.io/resources.md

 [Download PPVT Tutorial (PDF)]({{ "/file/Vocabulary_PPVT.pdf" | relative_url }})

 This PDF provides a brief introduction to the Peabody Picture Vocabulary Test (PPVT), including background, basal/ceiling rules, and example items for administration.
+It is adapted from materials I developed for one of my previous research projects.

 ---